Can I work and get Ontario Works?

 Help with costs related to work

-OW may be able to help you pay for:
+Employment Ontario and OW may be able to help you with costs related to work.

 If you stop getting money from OW because of the amount of money you earn from work, you might be able to get the Extended Health Benefit (EHB).